 The world is changing.
 Two of the most important processes that will shape Canada and the world in our lifetime are the international human rights movement and increasing social diversity (race, culture, religion, sexual orientation, disability, etc).
 Like all changes, these processes present challenges and opportunities.

 The Human Rights & Human Diversity program (HRHD) addresses such issues as how to advance human rights internationally while respecting cultural differences; how to protect the rights of individuals while preserving collective security (e.g. from terrorism); and how to establish cohesive societies and organizations without marginalizing diverse citizens and employees.

-- Human Rights & Human Diversity is one of the only programs of its kind in Canada at the undergraduate level and further to that, the only one that focuses on Human Diversity.
+- Human Rights & Human Diversity is one of the only programs of its kind in Canada at the undergraduate level and the only one that focuses on Human Diversity

 - Laurier Brantford students have been active putting their ideas into practice.
-In addition to the Social Justice Coalition, our campus has chapters of Journalists for Human Rights (which is open to all students ), Amnesty International, and WUSC (World University Service Canada), among others.
+We have a HRHD Students Association and our campus has chapters Amnesty International, and WUSC (World University Service Canada), among others.

 - Community Service-Learning (CSL) is a teaching method that encourages students to draw connections between knowledge they gain through their studies and practical applications in the community.
 Students are engaged in voluntary activities while integrating their experiences with academic course work.

 - HRHD enables eligible students who participate in course-relevant internships and volunteer placements in Canada and abroad to receive course credit towards their degree.
 While students are generally expected to identify and fund such opportunities themselves, from 2012 to 2014 we have been able to offer four students funding, on a competitive basis, to work for two months at nongovernmental organizations in Accra, Ghana.
 While this project is funded on a year-to-year basis, we are seeking funding to continue it in the future.